transafeailab/nnv/README.md

 # Artifacts:

-   Go into the 'examples/artifact' for the codes used in NNV's publications.
+   Go into the 'examples/artifact' for the codes used in nnv's publications.

 # Contributors